taooceros/Locks/visualization/report/flatcombining.typ

   }
   ```

   The combiner will regularly remove inactive nodes.
-The head of the list won't be removed to ensure that removal can be safely performed even when new nodes are being added.
+Subtly, the head of the list won't be removed to ensure that removal can be safely performed even when new nodes are being added.
 ]